 \subsubsection{Event 3: Loyalty Program}

-Finally, we consider a retailer-led marketing campaign that incentivized \textit{offline-only customers} to adopt the online channel.
-In August and September 2023\footnote{Pilot studies for the loyalty program ran in two states (Rio Grande do Sul and Paraná) as early as May.
-Therefore, we exclude these two states from the estimation sample for this event.}, the retailer launched a loyalty program and extensively advertised it to customers through email and store marketing.
+In August and September 2023,\footnote{Pilot studies for the loyalty program ran in two states (Rio Grande do Sul and Paraná) as early as May.
+Therefore, we exclude these two states from the estimation sample for this event.} the retailer launched a loyalty program and extensively advertised it to customers through email and store marketing.
 Customers who wanted to join the LP had to use the mobile app (no offline options were available for activating the loyalty program).
-After completing the online activation, customers could access and activate monthly special offers and receive discounts on both {\it online} and {\it offline} purchases\footnote{Note that customers had to activate each month for participation in each month's special offers.}.
+After completing the online activation, customers could access and activate monthly special offers and receive discounts on both {\it online} and {\it offline} purchases.
+Note that customers had to activate each month to participate in that month's special offers.
 Figure \ref{fig:loyalty_shock} presents the number of adopters by month since January 2023 and shows clear peaks in the number of adopters during August and September 2023, coinciding with the launch of the loyalty program.
 This suggests that online-only activation of the newly available loyalty program prompted a significant number of customers to adopt online shopping during the roll-out period.